arunabaijal/Color-Segmentation-using-GMM/README.md

 The program will read the video into frames and store the frames in the folder `Frames\`.<br>
 After program execution, the output frames will be generated in the folder `Data\Output\Frames` and resultant video will be saved as `Result.mp4`.

+## Note
+data_generation.py is the python script used to generate the data that will be used to train the GMMs